claudioperez/OpenSeesRT/README.md

 Additional features include:

-- Convert OpenSeesPy scripts into serialized Tcl files that can be used for faster processing or serialization.
+- Convert OpenSeesPy scripts into equivalent Tcl files that can be used for faster processing or serialization.

-- Python versions 3.7 - 3.11 are supported on Linux.
+- Python versions 3.7 - 3.12 are supported on Linux.

 ### Getting Started